-We are in a free world and if anyone would like to refer their profession as a calling, they can.
+We are in a free world and if anyone would like to refer to their profession as a calling, they can.
 But we need to understand what they meant.
 It might be to describe their dedication to a job or profession, or loyalty towards a company or organization.
 Or because serving the people or community thru the company, give satisfaction to their altruistic nature.

-When our chosen career grew within us even before we start college, when it is something we really liked and passionate about, when we discussed this with God and sought His blessing, THEN it is likely that we received an anointing (an ability).
-Ability to develop positive attitude towards work, love for our work, resilience to endure hardship and find the silver lining in bad situations.
+When our chosen career grew within us even before we start college when it is something we really liked and passionate about, when we discussed this with God and sought His blessing, THEN it is likely that we received an anointing (an ability).
+Ability to develop a positive attitude towards work, love for our work, resilience to endure hardship, and find the silver lining in bad situations.
 Add to that, we need the ability to acquire the requisite skills for the job or career of our choice.

 The good and the bad